default-to-open/rpmdeplint/docs/rpmdeplint.rst

   repositories.
   Each unmet dependency is listed.

+check-repoclosure
+  Checks for unmet dependencies in the given repositories, when considered together with the given packages.
+This check is similar to *check-sat*, except it checks only packages in the repositories, not the packages under test.

+  Packages are only considered to be available for dependency resolution if they are the latest version.
+Therefore this check can detect problems where a package under test is updating an existing package in the repositories, but it no longer provides a requirement needed by some other package in the repositories.

 check-conflicts
   Checks for undeclared file conflicts in the given RPM packages: that is, when one of the given package contains a file which is also contained in some